Personal finance | april 28, 2025

 After considering your preferences, think about how you’ll fund this goal.
 Your options include:

-• Regular monthly contributions.
-If you set up automatic contributions, this approach can streamline the process and enable you to save money gradually and consistently.
-In addition, continuing to invest through all types of markets can help you buy more shares when prices are low and fewer shares when prices are high—potentially maximizing the value of the account over time.
+• Regular automatic contributions.
+If you set up recurring contributions, this approach can streamline the process and enable you to save money gradually and consistently.
+In addition, continuing to invest through all types of markets can help you buy more shares when prices are low and fewer shares when prices are high—potentially increasing the value of the account over time.

 • Annual contributions.
 Consider making contributions on birthdays, holidays, or other special occasions.